mattearly/DarkAndDarkerLobbyHelper/readme.md

     - numpad6 - Gather all from Goblin Buyback
     - numpad7 - not assigned
     - numpad8 - Sell at Vendor
-    - numpad9 - Go To Marketplace Search - disabled for ssf
+    - numpad9 - Go To Marketplace Search - disabled if ssf
     - numpadAdd - Buy 18 Potions

   - **Right Cntrl** +